qmlbook/qmlbook/docs/modelview/modelview.rst

 All views discussed until now present an array of items one way or another.
 Even the ``GridView`` expects the model to provide a one dimensional list of items.
 For two dimensional tables of data you need to use the ``TableView`` element.

-Conceptually, the ``TableView`` works just as all other views.
-It combines a ``model`` with a ``delegate`` to form a grid.
-If given a list type model it displays a single column, making it very similar to the ``ListView`` element.
-However, for table style models, it becomes more powerful.
+The ``TableView`` is similar to other views in that it combines a ``model`` with a ``delegate`` to form a grid.
+If given a list oriented model, it displays a single column, making it very similar to the ``ListView`` element.
+However, it can also display two-dimensional models that explicitly define both columns and rows.

-In the example below, we setup a simple ``TableView`` with a custom model exposed from C++.
-At the moment, it is not possible to create table style models directly from QML, but in the 'Qt and C++' chapter the concept is explained.
+In the example below, we set up a simple ``TableView`` with a custom model exposed from C++.
+At the moment, it is not possible to create table oriented models directly from QML, but in the 'Qt and C++' chapter the concept is explained.
 The running example is shown in the figure below.

 .. figure:: assets/tableview.png

 Before we can use the ``TableView`` element, we must make sure that the ``2.12`` version of ``QtQuick`` is imported.
 After that, we can set it up.
 In this example below, we set the ``rowSpacing`` and ``columnSpacing`` to control the horizontal and vertical gaps between delegates.
-The rest of the properties are setup as for any other type of view.
+The rest of the properties are set up as for any other type of view.

 .. literalinclude:: src/tableview/main.qml
     :start-after: M1>>